anyswap/CrossChain-Bridge/README.md

 Dcrm is used to config DCRM node info and group info.

+`ServerAccount` is used to specify the server dcrm user (initiator of dcrm sign)

 for the swap server, `Pubkey` and `SignGroups` is needed for dcrm signing.

 Notice: